-Nitration is the class of chemical process that introduces nitro group into an organic chemical compound.
+Nitration is the class of chemical process that introduces the nitro group into an organic chemical compound.
 The term nitration is also sometimes used incorrectly to represent different processes such as the formation of nitrate esters among nitric acid and alcohols which take place in synthesizing nitroglycerin.
-The major difference among the final structure of nitrates and nitro compounds is, the nitrogen atom is bonded directly to a non-oxygen atom, mainly carbon or other nitrogen atom.
+The major difference among the final structure of nitrates and nitro compounds is, the nitrogen atom is bonded directly to a non-oxygen atom, mainly carbon or other nitrogen atoms.
 While in organic nitrates, the nitrogen shares a bond with an oxygen atom which is bonded to a carbon atom.